gawati/gawati-docs/docs/source/setup/setup-essentials.rst

 SSL server certificate
 =======================

-Gawati works with 2 distict URLs.
-One as the main website URL (eg my.gawati.local) and one for the medie / file repository providing static content derived from the main URL (media.my.gawati.local).
+Gawati works with 2 distinct URLs.
+One as the main website URL (eg my.gawati.local) and one for the media / file repository providing static content derived from the main URL (media.my.gawati.local).

 Your SSL certificate names must match your Gawati server URL.
 The installer offers